 But a slice as large as Schiavio wanted wasn't just impossible, it was obscene.
 Schiavio must have thought that his computer software was some hot shit, but he also thought that he'd earned himself a lasting piece of the World Series of Poker pie.
 Given how the WSOP itself was being funneled through Becky's husband Nick, such sweetheart deals seem to be one of the lasting legacies of the Becky years itself.
 Harrah's said no to the extra consultants and no to licensing Federico's software, even if some higher hourly rate for Schiavio himself, perhaps $80 or $100 per, might have been in play.
 Even that, though, would have meant the surrender of the wsop.com domain rights from Schiavio to Harrah's.

-No deal.
+It meant no deal.
 Had Schiavio signed up with Harrah's for a transition period of a year, as was originally pitched by Behnen, Schiavio could have earned between $100,000 and $200,000.
-He was aware as anyone, however, of the spike in interest caused by Chris Moneymaker's 2003 WSOP Main Event win, amid the rapid growth of poker and its World Series in general.
+He was aware as anyone, however, of the spike in interest caused by Chris Moneymaker's 2003 WSOP Main Event win amid the rapid growth of poker and its World Series in general.
 Remember, too, that the casual or new poker fans, the newbies to the scene, would be the ones most likely to fire up the computer and type "wsop.com" into their browser window, just to see what was there.
-No doubt Schiavio could track the increased hits in his own web-site statistics, despite its lack of any significant content.
+No doubt Schiavio could track the increased hits in his own website statistics, despite its lack of any significant content.

 What was Schiavio's asking price?
 Neither side will say, though figures of a million and higher are rumored.
-It was certainly high enough and inflexible enough to make Harrah's not want to bother with paying the standard squatter's fee for making the problem go away, and Schiavio had his own schemes to make that WSOP-intended web traffic drop some money into his coffers on their way, involving the creation of an online poker room connected to his burgeoning multi-level-marketing scheme.
+It was certainly high enough and inflexible enough to make Harrah's not want to bother with paying a normal squatter's fee for making the problem go away, while Schiavio had his own schemes to make that WSOP-intended web traffic drop some money into his coffers on the way.
+Those plans involved the creation of an online poker room connected to his burgeoning multi-level-marketing scheme.
 We'll come back to this part of the tale, concerning "WSOP's All In Poker," in Part 5, but there's more lawyerly stuff to dispense with here.

 Within two weeks of closing the deal with Becky Behnen, Harrah's attorneys served Schiavio with a cease-and-desist letter concerning his usage of the wsop.com site.
-Harrah's demanded that Schiavio abandon a "WSOP" logo clearly a knockoff of one of the World Series of Poker's symbols and turn the wsop.com site over to Harrah's.
-Schiavio did abandon his first imitative logo --- and hence, had to modify his initial trademark application --- but hired his own lawyer to aggressively defend his play for the "WSOP" mark and ownership of wsop.com.
+Harrah's demanded that Schiavio abandon a WSOP logo that was clearly a knockoff of one of the World Series of Poker's symbols.
+They alo demanded that he turn the wsop.com site over to Harrah's.
+Schiavio did abandon his first imitative logo -- and hence, had to modify his initial trademark application -- but he hired his own lawyer to aggressively defend his play for the WSOP mark and the ownership of wsop.com.
 The sides have been at war ever since.

 It's Fremont St., not "Freemont," rendering this piece of evidence redikulous years before it resurfaced here.
 But one needed really to look no further than this text segment, a bit higher on the page, to realize that for the person doing the typing, the "." sign was a weapon of war: